nthnluu/project-hunt/README.md

 # About

+We would like to present Project Hunt, a solution for team-building and a platform for making amazing things happen!

+It can be difficult at times to organize a group of people with the skills necessary to start your project.
 Using “Project Hunt”, ANYONE can build the best team for a project.
+This site creates a casual atmosphere for connecting people to projects, whether it’s an actual startup or a hobby project.

-After signing up, users can post project proposals with a brief description of their project idea, approximate time commitment/ timeline, and required skillsets.
+After signing up, users can post project proposals with a brief description of their project idea, approximate time commitment/ timeline, and required skill sets.
 (They can edit their project proposal even after it is posted)

 Now the best part of the app is: Users can easily "Hunt" for projects!
 All they have to do is to fill in their profile, browse through the project proposals, and send an in-app request to join a project!

-(Additional features such as project like included)
+The project proposal also includes additional features such as github README API so that prospective project participants can have a better understanding of the tech aspect of the project.

 ## Demo URL

 [https://project-hunt.vercel.app/]

-*Built with React, Tailwind CSS, and Firebase*
+## Technical
+Our web app is built with React and uses Google Cloud’s Firebase to store information on projects and assembling project teams.
+For styling, we used the Material UI Framework and Tailwind CSS!

 ## Features